-Beginning January 1, 2016, the employer contribution rate changed from 58% of premium to 56% of premium for retirees other than COTPA retirees under 65.
-Beginning January 1, 2015, the employer contribution rate changed from 60% of premium to 58% of premium for retirees other than COTPA retirees under 65.
-For COTPA retirees under 65, COTPA contributed a subsidy towards medical coverage of retirees based on years of service.
-The retirees were responsible for paying the remaining balance of the premium.
-COTPA contributions to the Plan were equal to the benefit payments.
+Beginning January 1, 2017, the employer contribution rate changed from 56% of premium to 54% of premium for retirees other than COTPA retirees under 65.
+Beginning January 1, 2016, the employer contribution rate changed from 58% of premium to 56% of premium for retirees.